jtmiclat/github-download-dependents-info/README.md

-# github download dependents
+# Github Download Dependents Info

-Download all info in a repo's "Used by" page
+Download a repo's "Used by" page as a CSV

 ## Usage